Harvest Valley

 Did the queen more beautiful than anyone go mad due to the poison at the bottom of the land, or was her love too strong?

 Some of that hatred was pointed toward herself.
-The boss holds her own severed head by its hair, kept alive thanks to her draconic immortality.
-Even the use of her head, especially mouth, as a catalyst for sorcery is similar in principle to dragons’ ability to breathe fire.
+The boss holds her own severed head by its hair, kept alive thanks to her draconic immortality. (an idea consistent with archdragons later seen in Dark Souls III) Even the use of her head, especially mouth, as a catalyst for sorcery is similar in principle to dragons’ ability to breathe fire.
 But it comes with the implication that the mad queen was so revolted by her new form that she ultimately beheaded herself in an attempt to disassociate her beauty from her ugliness.
 After all, other than the horns and sickly pallor, her head is the only part of her body that has yet to have its beauty corrupted.
 Of course, one must question the sanity of anyone thinking they can look more beautiful by separating a pretty face from an ugly body.
 Mytha’s obsession with her own appearance clearly made her desperate, and even isolating her head didn’t solve her disgusting form.
 And yet, her poison baths continue, a sign that this stubborn woman has put far too much effort into this to give up now.
 There is no going back on the method she has pursued — it has to work.

 Just how deeply obsessed is that woman?
 Honestly, it’s a real nuisance.